Cerine-IT/BIMO-Calculator/README.md

   The status of relevant processor flags

 ## Notes
-The program uses DOS interrupts for input/output and BIOS interrupts for screen manipulation The interface includes a title bar, a black result screen, and colored buttons representing numbers and operations Negative numbers are supported in all bases
+-The program uses DOS interrupts for input/output and BIOS interrupts for screen manipulation -The interface includes a title bar, a black result screen, and colored buttons representing numbers and operations -Negative numbers are supported in all bases
-Division by zero is detected and displays an error message
+-Division by zero is detected and displays an error message

 ## File Structure
 calcu.asm: Main assembly source file containing all code and data